cron-eu/docker-neos/README.md

 ## Using Xdebug with Flow / Neos

-Use the flow "debugproxy" to be able to set breakpoints in PhpStorm in the original files, while the real process uses the flow generated "proxy classes".
+Use the [flow-debugproxy](https://github.com/dfeyer/flow-debugproxy) to be able to set breakpoints in PhpStorm in the original files, while the real process inside the container uses the flow generated "proxy classes".

 Add this to your projects `docker-compose.yml`: